danawanzer/stats-with-jamovi/docs/04-one-way-anova.md

 6. Ignore the Contrasts and Post Hoc Tests drop-down menus for now.
 See below for more information on them.

-7. Ignore the Estimated Marginal Means drop-down menu.
+7. In the Estimated Marginal Means drop-down menu, move your IV `drug` to the Marginal Means box and select `Marginal means plots`, `Marginal means tables`, and `Observed scores`, in addition to the pre-selected `Equal cell weights`.

 When you are done, your setup should look like this: